rustch33/BigKahuna/_posts/2018-01-03-first-kick-ass-entrepreneur.md

 layout: article-post
 category: entrepreneurs
 post-image: /images/tina-may.jpg
-title: Kick Ass Entrepreneur
+title: Kick Ass Entrepreneur - Tina May
-name: Tina May
 sample-content: This is a blurb that will make the person interested enough to read the story.
 intro-content: This section is the introduction to the subject of the story.In ornare quam viverra orci sagittis.
 In nibh mauris cursus mattis molestie a.
 Condimentum lacinia quis vel eros donec.
 history-content: This section is the history of the subject of the story.In ornare quam viverra orci sagittis.
 In nibh mauris cursus mattis molestie a.
 Condimentum lacinia quis vel eros donec.